linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Step 4: Database Connection (`db.php`)**

-This PHP file contains the database connection logic using PDO.
-It connects to the MySQL database using the credentials defined earlier.
+This PHP file contains the database connection logic using PDO to connect to the MySQL database.

 ```php
 <?php